Jeunese/jeunese.github.io/docs/docs-as-code.md

 ### People

-Typically, technical writers are not responsible for every aspect of the Docs-as-Code approach.
-Technical writers are in charge of:
+Technical writers are not typically responsible for every aspect of the Docs-as-Code approach.
+Rather, technical writers are in charge of:

 - Information gathering and scoping for content.
 - Writing and checking content.